jazzband/django-axes/docs/5_customization.rst

 and a custom auth backend at an endpoint that expects JSON requests.
-The custom authentication can be swapped out with ``authenticate`` and ``login`` from ``django.contrib.auth``, but beware that those methods take care of sending the nessary signals for you, and there is no need to duplicate them as per the example.
+The custom authentication can be swapped out with ``authenticate`` and ``login`` from ``django.contrib.auth``, but beware that those methods take care of sending the necessary signals for you, and there is no need to duplicate them as per the example.

 ``example/forms.py``::